Here are some of the most frequently asked questions about the Great Hall project:

 How will the airport accomplish this project?

 To achieve the vision for a revitalized terminal, DEN is pursuing a public-private partnership (P3) model that seeks the creativity, expertise and capital from the private sector to help reimagine the layout and use of the terminal.
-At the same time, DEN is working closely and collaboratively with the TSA to design an innovative new security screening prototype that is more efficient and passenger friendly and could someday become a model for other U.S. airports.
+At the same time, DEN is working closely and collaboratively with the Transportation Security Administration (TSA) to design an innovative new security screening prototype that is more efficient and passenger friendly.

 What are the benefits of a P3 model?